-He contributes over 20 years of executive level experience in simulating outdoor microclimates.
-Michael is co-founder, partner, and Director Innovations & Products of ENVI-met and in this position oversees the technical output of the company while also taking creative lead.
+In 1994 he started with the design of the microclimate model ENVI-met and has continued to develop it since then.
+Michael is co-founder, partner, and Chief Development Officer of ENVI-met and in this position oversees the technical output of the company while also taking creative lead.

 Another research focus is the analysis of urban air quality, especially with regard to particulate matter and nitrogen dioxide pollution.